cdp1337/coreplus/README.md

 Core Plus is a PHP-based web framework written to be fast, secure and scalable.
 Ultimately, I created this framework because there were certain quirks with other frameworks and systems that I was not completely satisfied with.

-For more info, checkout the [Core Plus project site](http://corepl.us)
+For more info, check out the [Core Plus project site](http://corepl.us)

 # Requirements

-* PHP 5.4.0 or newer
+* PHP 5.4.6 or newer (PHP 5.5.0 and higher is recommended)
-* MySQL (currently the only supported database)
+* MySQL or MariaDB
 * Mod Rewrite, (or comparable module)
-* php-xml
+* php5-xml
-* php-mcrypt
+* php5-mcrypt
-* php-curl
+* php5-curl
-* Linux or BSD environment
+* Linux or BSD environment (Tested with Ubuntu 14.04, 14.10, 15.04, Debian 7, CentOS 6.6, and CentOS 7.0)
+* memory_limit of 256MB or higher, (installation can be a bit heavy)

 # Installation